PI

 Major Research Projects

-2. Role of TRPV2 and other ion channels in regulating the cGAS/STING-mediated innate immunity
+2. Regulatory roles of TRPV2 and other ion channels in cGAS/STING-mediated innate immune responses

-3. Targeting the TRPV2-STING axis for the treatment of cancer and autoimmune diseases
+3. Exploiting the TRPV2–STING axis for the treatment of cancer and autoimmune diseases

-4. Targeting the NMD pathway for the treatment of cancers harboring spliceosome mutations
+4. Targeting NMD pathway for the treatment of cancers with spliceosome mutations

 Major Contributions

-1. Identified a novel cytosolic DNA-elicited, Ca2+-mediated signaling pathway that safeguards DNA replication forks to maintain genome stability (Molecular Cell, 2019; Molecular Cell, 2023; Nature Communications, 2024).
+1. Identified a novel cytosolic DNA-elicited, Ca2+-mediated signaling pathway that safeguards DNA replication forks to maintain genome stability (Mol Cell, 2019; Mol Cell, 2023; Nat Commun, 2024).

-2. Uncovered a novel interplay on the endoplasmic reticulum between the ion channel TRPV2 and the innate immune factor STING, revealing a new mechanism that co-regulates Ca2+ dynamics and immune activation (Molecular Cell, 2023; Cell Reports, in revision).
+2. Uncovered a novel interplay on the endoplasmic reticulum between the ion channel TRPV2 and the innate immune factor STING, revealing a new mechanism that co-regulates Ca2+ dynamics and immune activation (Mol Cell, 2023; Cell Rep, in press).

-3. Pioneered the development of NMD reporter systems, leading to the identification of novel NMD inhibitors and genetic regulators, and demonstrated that NMD is modulated by intracellular Ca2+ and persistent DNA damage (Nature Medicine, 2014; Journal of Biological Chemistry, 2017).
+3. Pioneered the development of NMD reporter systems, leading to the identification of novel NMD inhibitors and genetic regulators, and demonstrated that NMD is modulated by intracellular Ca2+ and persistent DNA damage (Nat Med, 2014; J Biol Chem, 2017).

-4. Identified NMD as a promising therapeutic target for cancers with spliceosome mutations (Cancer Research, 2021).
+4. Identified NMD as a promising therapeutic target for cancers with spliceosome mutations (Cancer Res, 2021).

 Representative Publications *:Co-first author; #:Co-corresponding author